-Residents are responsible for any costs that the University incurs in returning the accommodation to its original condition.
+Residents are responsible for any costs that the University incurs in returning the residential space to its original condition.
 In the event of damage, missing furniture, or excessive trash, our Office incurs specific costs to ready residential rooms for the next occupant.
 Our goal in sharing this information is to encourage all residents to take care of their rooms, and to vacate rooms in good condition to avoid damage charges.

 Residence Life staff assess damages to student rooms using the ICE (INTENTIONAL, CARELESS, or EXCESSIVE) principle.
 Damages identified using the ICE principle are intentional damage or vandalism, damage caused by careless use, or excessive wear and tear.

 Please keep in mind that Move Out room inspections look for damages that are beyond normal wear and tear.
 Housing fees incorporate the cost of repair and upkeep for normal wear and tear from living in the space.
-Damage billing charges only apply to damages that is deemed INTENTIONAL, CARELESS, or EXCESSIVE.

 What does "Good Condition" mean?